nsrau/azure-docs.it-it/articles/hdinsight/hdinsight-hbase-phoenix-squirrel-linux.md

 <properties
-   pageTitle="Usare Apache Phoenix e SQuirrel in HDInsight | Microsoft Azure" description="Informazioni su come usare Apache Phoenix in HDInsight e su come installare e configurare SQuirreL sulla workstation per la connessione a un cluster HBase in HDInsight." services="hdinsight" documentationCenter="" authors="mumian"
+   pageTitle="Use Apache Phoenix and SQuirreL in HDInsight | Microsoft Azure" description="Learn how to use Apache Phoenix in HDInsight, and how to install and configure SQuirreL on your workstation to connect to an HBase cluster in HDInsight." services="hdinsight" documentationCenter="" authors="mumian"